-Samsung announced the Galaxy S20 alongside the S20+ and S20 Ultra at its Unpacked event in February.
+Samsung announced the Galaxy S20 alongside the S20+ and S20 Ultra as its flagship devices for 2020.
 The Galaxy S20 replaces 2019's Galaxy S10, and shares a similar design to the more recently announced S10 Lite, but how do they all compare?

 We've run the Galaxy S20 specs up against the Galaxy S10 and Galaxy S10 Lite to help you decide which device might be right for you, or whether you should upgrade.
 You can also read our Samsung Galaxy S20 range compared feature for a rundown on how the new devices compare to each other.